-The purpose of the PSGP is to support increased port-wide risk management, enhance domain awareness, conduct training and exercises, expand port recovery and resiliency capabilities, further capabilities to prevent, detect, respond to and recover from attacks involving Improvised Explosive Devices (IEDs) and other non-conventional weapons, and competitively award grant funding to assist ports in the implementation of the National Preparedness System (NPS) by supporting the building, sustainment, and delivery of core capabilities essential to achieving the National Preparedness Goal (NPG) of a secure and resilient nation.
+The purpose of the PSGP is to support increased port-wide risk management; enhance domain awareness, conduct training and exercises, expand port recovery and resiliency capabilities, further capabilities to prevent, detect, respond to and recover from attacks involving improvised explosive devices (IEDs) and other non-conventional weapons, and competitively award grant funding to assist ports in the implementation of the National Preparedness System (NPS) by supporting the building, sustainment, and delivery of core capabilities essential to achieving the National Preparedness Goal (NPG) of a secure and resilient nation.

-File #: 16-6753, Version: 1
+File #: 19-2018, Version: 1

-The City of Alexandria plays a vital role in ensuring that our waterways are protected against terrorism and other threats, particularly in light of its responsibility for providing fire and EMS protection for emergencies on the Woodrow Wilson Bridge (WWB) and the thousands of Alexandria residents and visitors who cross the WWB each day.
+The City of Alexandria plays a vital role in ensuring that our waterways are protected against terrorism and other threats, particularly in light of its responsibility for providing fire and EMS protection for emergencies on the Woodrow Wilson Bridge and the thousands of Alexandria citizens and visitors who cross said structure each day.

-The City received a \$1,230,000 award from the FY 2010 PSGP to purchase a 50-foot fire boat with a pumping capacity of 7,000 to 8,000 gpm.
-This vessel was purchased to provide an all-hazards response vessel with state-of-the-art capabilities for providing preventative security and emergency response around the WWB and adjacent to the Potomac River.
+In 2010 the City received a \$1,230,000 award from the FY 2010 PSGP to purchase a 50-foot fire boat with a pumping capacity of 7,000 gallons-per-minutes (gpm) to 8,000 gpm.
+This vessel was purchased to provide an all-hazards response vessel with state-of-the-art capabilities for providing preventative security and emergency response around the Woodrow Wilson Bridge, and adjacent to the Potomac River.